Understanding Bipolar Disorder

 There are three main types of bipolar disorder: bipolar I disorder, bipolar II disorder, and cyclothymic disorder.

 - Bipolar I disorder is characterized by dramatic shifts in mood with at least one manic episode.
 People who have bipolar I disorder may also experience hypomanic and major depressive episodes.

 - Bipolar II disorder is characterized by recurring mood episodes that consist of one or more major depressive episodes and at least one hypomanic episode.

 Any form of untreated bipolar disorder can have a profoundly negative impact on a person’s life.
-However, with effective professional intervention, adults and adolescents who have been diagnosed with bipolar disorder can learn how to manage their symptoms and achieve a much improved quality of life.
+However, with effective professional intervention, adults who have been diagnosed with bipolar disorder can learn how to manage their symptoms and achieve a much improved quality of life.

 Statistics for Bipolar Disorder

 According to the Depression and Bipolar Support Alliance (DBSA), about 5.7 million adults in the United States meet the criteria for bipolar disorder.
 Unfortunately, studies suggest that less than half of people who have bipolar disorder are currently receiving mental health treatment.

 Research indicates that several factors can play a role in determining whether or not a person will develop bipolar disorder.
 These genetic and environmental factors can influence the onset and severity of the symptoms that may be experienced by a person who is predisposed to develop bipolar disorder.